abhishekarora12/delhimetrodata/README.md

 Instructions
 ------------
 * ``Clone this project.``
-* ``Make a directory named files otherwise it will give an error, in the same parent directory.``
+* ``Make a directory named "files" in the same parent directory,  otherwise the script will give an error``
 * ``Run delhimetrodata.py``
 * ``Check the file metro_stations.txt``